-Perhaps you do want to purchase a home now but can’t afford the area you want to live in.
-Rather than settling for a home, you don’t want simply because you can’t afford anything better, consider putting your money into an investment property.
-This will get you into the real estate game early.
+Perhaps you want to purchase a home now but can’t afford the area you want to live in.
+Rather than settling for a home, you don’t wish to because you can’t afford anything better, consider putting your money into an investment property.
+It will get you into the real estate game early.
 Thus, allowing you to generate cash flow and build equity until you can afford the place you want.
 Do your research and buy a property in an up-and-coming neighborhood.
-That way you can sit back and watch as your property appreciates over time.
-The sooner you can buy the more you can expect to gain.
+That way, you can sit back and watch as your property appreciates over time.
+The sooner you can buy, the more you can expect to gain.

-If your rental income is greater than your mortgage payments, then you can immediately start paying down the mortgage.
-This would allow you to build more equity then if you were just paying off the mortgage using just your wages.
-This can provide the leverage needed to buy your first home a few years down the road.
-Once you’ve leveraged enough to buy a home you want to live in you can sell the investment or hand on to it as an investment.
-This will allow you to qualify for more loan opportunities or put down a large down payment to secure a low-interest rate.
+If your rental income exceeds your mortgage payments, you can immediately start paying down the mortgage.
+This would allow you to build more equity than paying off the mortgage using just your wages.
+This can provide the leverage needed to buy your first home a few years later.
+Once you’ve leveraged enough to buy a home you want to live in, you can sell the investment or hand it on to it as an investment.
+It allows you to qualify for more loan opportunities or put down a sizeable down payment to secure a low-interest rate.

-If you’re just starting out in life, then buying a home can feel like a big commitment.
+If you’re starting in life, buying a home can be a big commitment.
 That’s because it is.
-You’ll be tying up your money in the purchase and will be locked into one location until you sell.
-Most real estate agents would advise against buying a residential home if you can’t commit to staying put for a minimum of 6-8 years.
-Otherwise, the cost of the purchase compared to renting just isn’t worth it.
-But if you buy an investment property first, then you’ll still be free to move between states if needed for work.
+You’ll be tying up your money in the purchase and locked into one location until you sell.
+Most real estate agents advise against buying a residential home if you can’t commit to staying put for a minimum of 6-8 years.
+Otherwise, the purchase cost compared to renting isn’t worth it.
+But if you buy an investment property first, you’ll still be free to move between states if needed for work.

-Even with all the advantages that come with buying a home while continuing to rent there are still some considerations you need to make.
+Even with all the advantages that come with buying a home while continuing to rent, you still need to make some considerations.
 The biggest will be whether you can afford it.
-Many first-time buyers miscalculate how much homeownership can cost.
+Many first-time buyers miscalculate how much home ownership can cost.
+If the costs of an investment property plus your living expenses consume more than 50% of your income, then the investment makes little sense.
 Along with the monthly mortgage payment, there will also be maintenance costs that you’ll be responsible for.
-If the costs of an investment property plus your living expenses are consuming more than 50% of your income, then the investment makes little sense.
 Being a landlord can also be a tiring experience and comes with risks if you end up with tenants from hell.

 Talk with your financial planner to see if purchasing an investment property is a good investment for your situation.
-It won’t be right for everyone so make sure you know what you’re getting yourself into.
+It won’t be right for everyone, so make sure you know what you’re like.